aarch64-laptops/debian-cdimage/README.md

   could be freed up for Debian installation.
 Go for `Manual` option at `Partition disks` step, set up partitions for Debian installation.
-  After all changes are made, scroll down the screen to select `Finish partitioning and write changs to disk`.
+  After all changes are made, scroll down the screen to select `Finish partitioning and write changes to disk`.

 * As there is no network connection during the installation, `Configure the package manager` step should be skipped by selecting `Go Back`